gden173/geotiff/README.md

 ## Example

-An example of reading in a tiled geotiff is
+An example of reading in a tiled geotiff is located in the `main.go` file.

 ```go
 func main() {